 Buying a car with cash

-A car is one of the most expensive things you will ever purchase, so it's advised to only buy with cash if you have a significant amount of savings and will have some leftover once the car has been bought.
+A car is one of the most expensive things you will ever purchase, so it's advised to only buy with cash if you have a significant amount of savings and will have some leftovers once the car has been bought.

 It's easier than buying a car on finance, of course.
 Once you hand over the money, you own the vehicle outright and don't have to worry about making any monthly repayments or paying any interest.